Iam-Zarif/eagle-frontend/README.md

   npm run dev
 ```

-You may get APi import error, To find solution read given document
+You may get APi import error, To find solution read given document.
+Do not run into Incognito

 ## Environment Variables